Bratah123/TheOrangeOnion/README.md

-# CSUFTheOnion
+# The Orange Onion
-This repository houses the source code for the CSUF Onion Article website for CPSC 254, which publishes satirical news pertaining to California State University, Fullerton.
+This repository houses the source code for the The Orange Onion Article website for CPSC 254, which publishes satirical news pertaining to California State University, Fullerton.
+The name is a combination of the school's (CSUF) color theme and The Onion, a satirical article site that shows funny and fake articles.

 ## Tech Stack
 The Orange Onion is a Flask application styled using Bootstrap (served via CDN), and uses a SQLite embedded database.